duncan-wither/IVP-Human-Activity-Recognition/knn/README.md

  detailed inspection of the results, and thus more flexibility to combine for multi-modal data.
  - `pick_nn` simple function to pick the k'th nearest neighbor from the sorted costs list.
  - `down_sample` works to reduce the amount of data, esp as each accelerometer is operating at 1kHz.
+ - `resample` creates an array of samples from the original long sample for further use.

 ## Other Files
 All files bar `__init__.py` and `knn.py` are for/from testing